Nova Scotia Progressive Conservatives hold convention to select new party leader

 She told delegates she would provide the best contrast as leader when compared to Liberal Premier Stephen NcNeil and NDP Leader Gary Burrill.

 “I want you to picture the contrast, the difference in energy and the difference in ideas.
-Think of the clear choice that we will offer Nova Scotians,” Smith-McCrossin said.
+Think of the clear choice that we will offer Nova Scotians.”

+During her speech, Chaisson, who is the clear long shot in the race, positioned herself as a party outsider and a voice for change.

+“This campaign has allowed me to set aside my fears,” said Chaisson.
+“We need a leader who focuses less on problems and more on possibilities … we need less politics and more practical solutions.”

 Each of the province’s 51 constituencies will count for 100 points, allocated according to the proportion of votes each candidate receives from that riding.